 - What do you want to achieve in this role?

 Interviewers will want to see your desire to do well and progress.
 You could talk about improving your skills and knowledge for the benefit of the children in your school and ultimately to take on more responsibility.
 Leadership skills are useful in any classroom, and as long as you have examples, and can put a claim to leadership abilities into context, they’re bound to go down well.

 It’s important to feel prepared and ready for an interview, whether over Skype or in person.
 If you can think about the issues covered in these questions, you’ll have started well and feel prepared to do yourself justice.

-If you are an overseas teacher, we’d like to hear from you!
+If you're thinking of relocating to teach in the UK, we’d like to hear from you!

 We know that wherever you are in the world, international relocation can be daunting.
 We have used our extensive experience to streamline this process.
 As a result, our dedicated and knowledgeable consultants make the journey from application to induction – and beyond – straightforward and rewarding.

-Find how Hourglass Education can support you and your UK job search here
+Find how Hourglass can support you and your UK job search here